 Free Resources for Younger Students

-- Want an audio book that’s truly out of this world?
-Astronauts provides a unique, zero-gravity experience reading to children on the website Story Time From Space.
+- Want an audiobook that’s truly out of this world?
+Astronauts provide a unique, zero-gravity experience reading to children on the website Story Time From Space.

 - Want a sneak peek of what animals are doing at the National Zoo in Washington, DC?
 Check out this live webcam link where you can spy on the zoo’s giant panda, lions, and elephants.

 - If the thought of creating new worksheets for Covid-19 students feels exhausting, check out this free daily workbook series for grades K-6.

 - Another resource for audiobooks is Storyline Online, where celebrities use their most animated voices to read popular texts.

 - For Covid-19-affected students, this is the perfect time to reinforce healthy hygiene habits.
 This kid-friendly tutorial from Sesame Street also comes with a printable workbook for additional resources.